sliu750/Data-Visualization-Team-Project/README.md

 And now how is biodiversity affected?

 Biodiversity is crucial for maintaining the natural processes that sustain life on Earth.
 Balanced ecosystems are essential for pollination, fresh air and water, healthy soil, and even medicines for illnesses.
 However, agricultural activities such as overgrazing, deforestation, and monoculture farming jeopardize biodiversity.
 When biodiversity declines, genetic diversity decreases, leaving ecosystems less resilient to environmental shocks such as disease or drought.
-Infectious diseases harmful to humans, animals, and plants are also more likely to spread.
+Infectious diseases harmful to humans, animals, and plants are also more easily         spread.

 From an agricultural perspective, biodiversity plays a key role in soil fertility, nutrient cycling, and natural pest control, which are vital for sustainable farming practices.
 Without healthy ecosystems, agriculture becomes more dependent on chemical inputs, further exacerbating environmental damage.